ietf-rats/draft-birkholz-rats-information-model/draft-birkholz-rats-information-model.md

 : Reference {{-EAT}}

+Software Component Identifier:

+: [S, V]

+: An IE representing one or more distinguishable Software Components {{-sacm-terms}} that were loaded and measured by an appropriate root-of-trust.
+The use of this IE typically requires the use of Measured Boot.

+Reference {{-PSA-token}}

 System Component Identifier:

+: [H, S, V]

 : An identifier intended to uniquely identify a distinguishable system component.
 System components can be hardware components or software components (e.g. a virtual machine).
 The system component can be an "atomic" device (i.e. a composite device with only one hardware component) or a part of a composite device.